moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 API endpoint is a specific entry point into an API that allows a client to access a specific set of functionality offered by the API.
 Most often, a URL.

 ## WebSocket
-Websocket is a computer communications protocol, providing simultaneous two-way communication channels over a single Transmission Control Protocol connection.
-The WebSocket protocol was standardized by the IETF as RFC 6455 in 2011.
+Websocket is a communications protocol, providing simultaneous two-way communication channels over a single Transmission Control Protocol (TCP) connection.

+DM: last sentence is correct - I removed it because it's not anything you need to know, vocab should concise, read quickly

 ## live data
 Live data in computer science refers to data that is constantly changing and being updated in real-time.
 This could include data from sensors, network traffic, or user input.
 Live data is often used in applications that require up-to-date information, such as stock market tracking, weather updates, or real-time analytics.

+DM: going forward, use google search for vocab definitions, preferring the most authoritative sites, like MDN.
+AI is too often making things up, not blatantly wrong, but sometimes using the wrong terminology.
+Continue to use AI for code examples, but always test them to be sure they work.